LunariStudios/TsukiSuite/README.md

     Text.SetHue(Mathf.Cos(Time.time));
     ```
 * And many more
-## Building
-This project is written with C# 7 and compiles to .NET 3.5, for backwards compatibility,
-so make sure your compiler is able to meet these two requirements.
-Make sure you have these components installed via Visual Studio installer:
-* NET 4.+ SDK & Targeting Pack
-* NuGet package manager
-* C# and Visual Basic Roslyn compilers

 ## Planned features

 * Code Generation tool using T4 templates.
 * Best practices knowledge base and bad practice detection.